yc22305/CubeSat/README.md

 I have created a package `serial_srvs` and uploded it in this reporitory.
 Download it and move it to your catkin workspace.
 Then, follow the above steps and check `ros_lib` folder in arduino libraries for whether `serial_srvs` package is successfully created.

 ##### [NOTE:]
-You could refer to http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.
+You could refer to [the page](http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages) for information about adding message types. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.

 #### Change the serial port for transmitting ROS message
 As mentioned in the fisrt step of "Bluetooth HC-05" section, we are able to wire HC-05 in other way rather than RX0 and TX0.
 In default, every ROS message will be transmitted through "Serial" in arduino, which is the UART of RX0 & TX0, so HC-05 must be connected to these pin for getting ROS messages.
 To change the UART, modification in `ros_lib/ArduinoHardware.h` is needed.

-The modified "ArduinoHardware.h" is uploaded in this reporitory.
+The [modified "ArduinoHardware.h"](https://github.com/yc22305/CubeSat/blob/master/ArduinoHardware.h) is uploaded in this reporitory.
 I add a macro `USE_SERIAL_ONE` for users to decide using "Serial" or "Serial1" in arduino; the code line is around **line 76**.
 It is a very simple modification so you could easily take a look into the code and make yor own changes.

 ##### [NOTE:]
-Another method to specify the serial port is discussed here https://answers.ros.org/question/198247/how-to-change-the-serial-port-in-the-rosserial-lib-for-the-arduino-side/.
+Another method to specify the serial port is discussed [here](https://answers.ros.org/question/198247/how-to-change-the-serial-port-in-the-rosserial-lib-for-the-arduino-side/).
 However, I found some functions only support the class `ArduinoHardware`, such as `tf::TransformBroadcaster::init()`; a new hardware class definition may lead to failure of using such functions.
 This might be a negligence of rosserial development.

 ##### [NOTE:]
 1. Implements in remote devices are described in my another reporitory "Arduino_ROS_Communication".